The Fast and the Furious (2001 film): Merchandising

 Racing Champions released diecast metal replicas of the film's cars in different scales from 1/18 to 1/64.
 RadioShack sold ZipZaps micro RC versions of the cars in 2002.
 1/24 scale plastic model kits of the hero cars were manufactured by AMT Ertl.

 A video game was planned for a release in 2003 for the PlayStation 2 and Xbox by Vivendi Universal.
 Two other video games were released in 2004: a mobile game and an arcade game both titled The Fast and the Furious.
 The arcade game was ported to the Wii as Cruis'n in 2007.

 Reception

 Box office

 The Fast and the Furious earned $40,089,015 during its opening weekend and ranked #1 at the box office ahead of Dr. Dolittle 2, Lara Croft: Tomb Raider and Atlantis: The Lost Empire.
 The film became one of the four consecutive Universal films of 2001 to gross $40 million in their opening weekends, with the others being Jurassic Park III, American Pie 2 and The Mummy Returns.
 Its widest release was 2,889 theaters.
-During its run, the film made a domestic total of $144,533,925 along with an international total of $62,750,000 bringing its worldwide total of $207,283,925 on a budget of $38 million.
+During its run, the film made $148,961,825 in North America, along with $63,686,572 internationally, for a worldwide total gross of $212,648,856 on a budget of $38 million.

 In the United Kingdom, the film ranked in second place at the box office behind Moulin Rouge!, collecting $2.6 million during its opening weekend.